Ordinary and Prophet Planning under Uncertainty in Bernoulli Congestion Games: Conclusions

 Our results are in a different spirit.
-We fix not only the class of games and the information structure, but also the probability measure and examine the behavior of the \ac{PoA} as this probability varies.
-In our case, when the probability is characterized by a single parameter $\proba$, this is tantamount as studying the \ac{PoA} as a univariate function of this parameter.
-This means that for a fixed value of $\proba$, we consider the worst-case \ac{PoA} among all possible instances where participation probabilities of players are bounded above by $\proba$.
-The main results in this respect are: \begin{enumerate} \item The worst-case instances for the $\PoA$ occur when all the players have the same probabilities $\proba_{\play}\equiv\proba$. \item The map $\proba\mapsto\PoA(\proba)$ is monotone, which partially can be explained by the fact that a larger $\proba$ implies a larger expected congestion. \item The presence of two kinks in this function. \item The fact that for $\proba\in(0,1/4$], the parameterized $\PoA(\proba)$ is constant and equal to $4/3$, exactly as in nonatomic congestion games with affine costs, whereas the maximum of $5/2$, which is the \ac{PoA} in the atomic case, is only attained in the limit as $\proba\rightarrow 1$. \end{enumerate}
+We fix not only the class of games and the information structure, but also the probability measure and examine the behavior of the \acl{PoA} as this probability varies.
+In our case, when the probability is characterized by a single parameter $q$, this is tantamount to studying the \ac{OPoA} and \ac{PPoA} as a univariate function of this parameter.
+This means that, for a fixed value of $q$, we consider the worst-case \ac{OPoA} and \ac{PPoA} among all possible instances where participation probabilities of players are bounded above by $q$.
+The main results in this respect are: \begin{enumerate}[(a)] \item For any family $\mathcal{C}$ of nonnegative and nondecreasing cost functions and any $q\in(0,1]$ we have $\OPoA(\mathcal{C},q) = \gamma(\mathcal{C}^{q})$ and $\PPoA(\mathcal{C},q)=\gamma_{\mathsf{pr}}(\mathcal{C},q)$.
+In particular, this implies that both $\gamma(\mathcal{C}^{q})$ as well as $\gamma_{\mathsf{pr}}(\mathcal{C},q)$ are nondecreasing in $q$.

-Several natural questions remain open.
-First, a precise characterization of the \ac{PoA} as a function of $\proba$ is only available for affine cost functions.
-What happens for more general cost functions, for example, polynomials with nonnegative coefficients and degree at most $d$?
-We know the \ac{PoA} as a function of $\proba$ is nondecreasing, but can we say more?

-Second, our upper bound for heterogeneous probabilities depends on the maximum probability of each of the players.
-Are there any other natural parameters that this might depend on?
-The following two instances provide evidence that we cannot expect a monotonicity result if we consider the average number of players in the game as our parameter.

-Considering \cref{ex:high} with $\proba=1$, we compare the situation in which 3 players participate with probability $1$, and 3 players participate with probability 0 to the situation in which all six player participate with probability $1/2$.
-In expectation, the same number of players participate.
-However, in the former case, the \ac{PoA} is $5/2$, whereas in the latter case we know by \cref{thm:upper} that the \ac{PoA} is at most $5/3$.

-Now, consider a two-link parallel network with $\cost_{\edge_{1}}(\load)=\load$ and $\cost_{\edge_{2}}(\load)=5/2$, and compare the situation in which 2 players participate with probability $1$, and 2 players participate with probability 0 to the situation in which all four player participate with probability $1/2$.
-In the former case, for both players it is a dominant strategy to choose $\edge_{1}$, yielding a \ac{PoA} of $8/7$, whereas in the latter case the equilibrium in which all players choose $\edge_{1}$ yields a \ac{PoA} of at least $5/4$.

-Third, it may be interesting to consider other information regimes for the social optimum.
-We assume that the social optimum is the strategy profile that minimizes the social expected costs, but what if the central planner is able to relocate players after the realization of the random variables is known?
-This would imply a stronger version of the social optimum, the prophet optimum, and bounds against this social optimum would be interesting.